mflaxman/blind-xpub/README.md

 This means that if a bad actor gets unauthorized access to a single seed phrase (perhaps a single secure location is compromised), they learn *nothing* about what it protects nor what threshold is required for access.

-In the future, wallets could use their own CSPRNG to self-blind their own seed phrases (eliminating one interactive setup step), and then the Coordinator software could be tasked with keeping track of the account map.
+In the future, wallets could use their own CSPRNG to self-blind their own seed phrases (eliminating one interactive setup step), and then the Coordinator software could be tasked with keeping track of the output descriptors.
 The coordinator could split it using Shamir's Secret Sharing Scheme.
-It would then be possible to have something like a `3-of-5` on-chain `p2wsh` multisig, where perhaps `2-of-n` Shamir Shards are needed to recover the account map.
+It would then be possible to have something like a `3-of-5` on-chain `p2wsh` multisig, where perhaps `2-of-n` Shamir Shards are needed to recover the output descriptors.
 In this case, `n` is a user-configurable large number and unrelated to the `3-of-5` in the on-chain multisig.
 The hardware wallet could even validate these Shamir Shares, since it's already being trusted to delete the BIP32 paths it generated on setup.
 **Under this construction, if a bad actor gets unauthorized access to any single seed phrase they'd learn nothing about what it protects.**

-Even better, a further version could have individual hardware wallets sign the account map before deleting the BIP32 path, so that when the account map is replayed they can know with certainty that they previously approved this account map (in the case of secure receive address validation for example).
+Even better, a further version could have individual hardware wallets sign the output descriptors before deleting the BIP32 path, so that when the output descriptors are replayed they can know with certainty that they previously approved these output descriptors (in the case of secure receive address validation for example).
-A simpler scheme (similar to what BitBox02 already does) would be for the hardware wallet to store only a hash digest of the account map, and when the account map is replayed from the Coordinator it would validate that this matches what was previously saved.
+A simpler scheme (similar to what BitBox02 already does) would be for the hardware wallet to store only a hash digest of the output descriptors, and when the output descriptors is replayed from the Coordinator it would validate that this matches what was previously saved.
 While simpler, the latter approach is difficult to transfer over to a new device should an existing device fail or be destroyed.

 Note, that we don't have to choose between first and second-party blinding, it is possible to mix and match.